Olllie16/hello-world/README.md

 # hello-world
 Gettin to know Github

-Hello there just gettin to know commit changes in Github, learning to different tools of the trade and am excited to learn all of this stuff.
+Hello there just gettin to know commit changes in Github.
+I am excited to learn all the tools of the trade!!!